MajickTek/JavaWolf3D/Map Editor/README.md

 ===

 # Info
-Currently this is not really a map editor, here is the editing process:

-* create a 2D int array by hand
-* dump it into a file
+MapIO.java takes a 2D array of integers and dumps it into a file.

-The game just loads this data from the file and changes it to an "array" of textures and then displays them on screen.

 However, this is not a really great way of making maps.
 It is simple, but not user-friendly.
 So this is what i am thinking: